google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

         translateZ(-2px);
     }

-And lo and behold, our
+Lo and behold, our
 [box is back](https://googlechrome.github.io/ui-element-samples/custom-scrollbar/step-3.html)!

 ## Step 2: Make it move
 Now our box is there and is looking the same way it would have without any transforms.
-Right now the perspective container is not scrollable, so we can’t see it, but _we know_ we that our element will go the _other direction_ when being scrolled.
+Right now the perspective container is not scrollable, so we can’t see it, but _we know_ that our element will go the _other direction_ when scrolled.
 So let’s make the container scroll, shall we?
 We can just add a spacer element that takes up space:

     <div class="container">